 Whether you prefer to budget or auto allocate your money into a “hidden” account, it’s important to have a plan for your money so you can achieve your goals.
-Your plan is going to depend on your goals and situation.
+A teacher’s financial planning depends on your goals and situation.

 Something that helped me budget during that time was to hide my money from myself.
 It didn’t involve percentages or anything, but I basically hid my money into a checking or savings account that I didn’t look at.
 I had my money automatically withdrawn and placed into those accounts to create that six-month emergency fund.
 I realized if I didn’t see my money, I wouldn’t spend it as often.